 The Limousin is a rural region, famous for beef farming, the Limousin cattle are of a distinctive chestnut red.
-The uplands are mostly more than 350m asl, with highest peaks at 1000m asl.
+The uplands are mostly more than 350 m asl, with the highest peaks around 1,000 m asl.
 Those highlands are cut throgh by numerous important rivers like Dordogne, Vienne, Creuse and Cher.
-The water quality and and the fishing possibilities are well-known.
+The water quality and the fishing possibilities are well-known.

 The Limousin is one of four regions which cover the massif central.
-The rocks are of volcanic origin, there are granite intrusions and metamorhic rocks.
-The highest peaks are ancient volcvanoes.
-But most of the lower highlands are sedimentary rocks, primarly limestone.
+The rocks are of volcanic origin, there are granite intrusions and metamorphic rocks.
+The highest peaks are ancient volcanoes.
+But most of the lower highlands are sedimentary rocks, primarily limestone.
 The limestone is karstified and has numerous karst features and caves.
-However, there is only a single show cave, as the caves of this area are not as extraordinary as the caves of other French regions.
-However, there are some extraordinary archaeologic places.
+There is only a single show cave, as the caves of this area are not as extraordinary as the caves of other French regions.
+But there are some extraordinary archaeological places.